kubernetes/enhancements/keps/sig-node/2862-fine-grained-kubelet-authz/README.md

 Yes, but a workload that is only authorized to use the new authorization subresource will lose access and will need to update its RBAC Role to use `nodes/proxy`.

+Having the feature-gate enabled in kubelet and disabled in kube-apiserver or vice versa will not impact kube-apiserver's ability to talk to the kubelet API.
+This is because whether the feature-gate is enabled or disabled kube-apiserver will always have `nodes/proxy` permissions in it's RBAC.
+So either the first or the second SubjectAccessReview request will authorize kube-apiserver.

 ###### What happens if we reenable the feature if it was previously rolled back?

 If the kubelet feature-gate is re-enabled then kubelet will again start sending